-Tenure, quantum and renewal: Off-take or market risk is mitigated in wind power project to a large extent by entering into a long term PPA.
-In case off-taker is state Discoms / central agency like SECI / NTPC / NVVN, PPA is executed for a period of 20-25 years whereas in case of third party off-taker, PPA is executed for a period of 3-15 years.
+Tenure, quantum and renewal: Off-take or market risk is mitigated in wind power project to a large extent by entering into a long-term PPA.
+In case off-taker is state Discoms / central agency like SECI / NTPC / NVVN, PPA is executed for a period of 20-25 years whereas in case of third-party off-taker, PPA is executed for a period of 3-15 years.
 Upfront execution of PPA for the life of the project is considered positively by CARE as it largely eliminates the sales risk and renewal risk.
 Also, tenor of PPA should ideally correspond with the tenor of debt.
 Ideally there should be minimal exit options in the PPA so that sanctity of PPA is maintained with low renewal risk.

-Pricing: PPA signed with state Discom / central agency is mostly at a fixed tariff for the entire tenor of PPA whereas in case of a private party off-taker, the tariff is either linked to some existing market rates or at fixed tariffs.
+Pricing: PPA signed with state Discom / central agency is mostly at a fixed tariff for the entire tenor of PPA, whereas in case of a private party off-taker, the tariff is either linked to some existing market rates or at fixed tariffs.
 Fixed tariff structure provides better predictability to the revenue stream of the company.
+Any renegotiation in tariff structure for the concluded PPA leads to reassessment of the debt servicing capability of the project.